 Where to Fish for Bluegill?

-Bluegills prefer still or slow-moving water, so don’t bet on finding them in fast-flowing rivers.
+The prefer still or slow-moving water, so don’t bet on finding them in fast-flowing rivers.
 Instead, look for ponds, lakes, slow-flowing rivers and streams, and reservoirs that don’t freeze over during the winter.
-These tend to be excellent spots with healthy bluegill populations.
+These tend to be excellent spots with healthy sunfish populations.

-You don’t need to get out to a remote backcountry location or travel far to have a great day fishing for bluegill and reconnecting with nature.
-You can often find excellent bluegill ponds in or near towns and cities, making bluegill fly fishing very accessible.
-Keep your eye out for any ponds that don’t freeze in the winter – these tend to be promising spots with healthy bluegill populations.
+You don’t need to get out to a remote backcountry location or travel far to have a great day angling for sunfish and reconnecting with nature.
+You can often find excellent ponds in or near towns and cities, making bluegill fly fishing very accessible.
+Keep your eye out for any ponds that don’t freeze in the winter – these tend to be promising spots with healthy panfish populations.

-Bluegills favor clear water in sunny locations and plenty of underwater foliage.
+They favor clear water in sunny locations and plenty of underwater foliage.
 The bluegills’ main food sources make their homes in this green vegetation.
-Once you’ve found a great bluegill fishing spot, you’ll need to identify any likely structures in the stream or pond.
+Once you’ve found a great angling spot, you’ll need to identify any likely structures in the stream or pond.